fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 ## The Ethics the Lifeboat is Appealing To

 It's important to point out that, in steel-man form, I agree with the basic ethics of the lifeboat scenario.
 If I was in a lifeboat clearly filled to capacity, and I could be reasonably certain of impending capsize, it would be morally permissible to deny entry to swarms of swimmers.
 The mechanics here are truly horrifying: it could be done by rowing away and leaving the stragglers to their deaths, by shoving them off with oars, or even shooting them as they approach.
 It's a ghastly idea, but if the only alternative were a complete capsize (leading to the death of all the survivors already in the lifeboat) it would be morally required.
-As usual with utilitarianism, the pill is bitter, but for me, the morality holds up under inspection. u
+As usual with utilitarianism, the pill is bitter, but for me, the morality holds up under inspection.

+So, why do I think it's a bad analogy?

 ## Showing the Analogy is Flawed

-# The lifeboat analogy straightforwardly justifies expelling U.S. citizens from their homeland.
+### The Lifeboat Metaphor Straightforwardly Demands Outlawing Childbirth

+The first obviously troubling implication with the Lifeboat metaphor is actually introduced by Hardin himself:
+[Quote Hardin on childbirth].

+For the purposes of the metaphor, any child born to a native family in the lifeboat is just as much a threat as any immigrant, and so the inhabitants of the lifeboat have just as much a right to prevent these births from happening.
+Just as the lifeboat inhabitants are justified in using violence to stop immigrants, so would they likewise be justified in using violence to prevent reproduction (after all, in the metaphor, every birth risks the ruin of everyone aboard.)
+For most people, the idea of the Federal government imposing strict birth limits via violence sounds horrifically dystopian.

+In his essay, Hardin doesn't grapple with this implication, but it's only the top of the pile...

+### The Lifeboat Metaphor Straightforwardly Justifies Expelling Native-Born U.S. Citizens

 As we'll discuss later, people who propose the lifeboat analogy wisely keep far away from actually giving a carrying-capacity of the United States.
 The analogy mongers its fear just by the assurance that whatever the 'tipping point' is, we must be very close to it, and crossing it will certainly lead to utter destruction.

-But if you hand-wave away the need for actual reasonable estimates of that tipping point, the lifeboat analogy suddenly justifies *any* action that excludes people from the lifeboat.
-You could be sitting alone in a lifeboat the size of a yacht, and still be justified in stopping anybody from joining you (after all, you don't know the exact carrying capacity of the lifeboat.
-Therefore, says the analogy, you are justified in stopping anybody from joining you).
+But if you hand-wave away the need for accountable estimates of that tipping point, the lifeboat analogy suddenly justifies *any* action that excludes people from the lifeboat.
+You could be sitting alone in a luxury yacht, and still be justified in violently stopping anybody from climbing aboard.
+After all, you don't know the exact carrying capacity of the yacht, and therefore, says the analogy, you are justified in preventing anybody from joining you.
 But why stop there?
 As long as we're agreeing to turn a blind eye to actually measuring any tipping point, then we must admit that it could be the case that the lifeboat is already overpopulated, and the only way to guarantee our safety is to begin tossing people overboard.
+Prof. Hardin himself openly suggests that the U.S. was already over capacity... in 1974.
+[Quote Hardin]

-There's no reason, within the lifeboat analogy, to not begin choosing citizen minorities to expel from the lifeboat (since the presence of any such minority threatens the deaths of everyone in the nation).
+There's every reason, within the lifeboat analogy, to immediately select native-born citizens to expel from the lifeboat (since the presence of any such citizen threatens the doom of everyone in the nation).
-Thus, not only would the federal government be justified in stripping millions of their citizenship and deporting them, but they are *morally obligated* to do so.
+Not only would the federal government be justified in stripping millions of their citizenship and deporting them, but they are *currently morally obligated* to do so.

 And it gets worse than that.
 Since the lifeboat analogy eschews any strict measure of overpopulation, this violent expulsion would be justified, even for the majority of citizens.
-As long as *any* citizen still lived in the U.S., the government is morally obligated to expel other citizens (because every citizen in the nation threatens tip the nation into its capsize mechanic, killing everyone else).
+As long as *any* citizen still lived in the U.S., the government is morally obligated to expel other citizens (because every citizen in the nation threatens to tip the nation into its capsize mechanic.).

-# History shows us that the lifeboat analogy is nonsense
+### History Strongly Suggests that the Lifeboat Metaphor is Nonsense

-As with so many restrictionist talking points, the lifeboat analogy falls apart when applied to any other kind of migration aside from transnational migration.
+As with so many restrictionist talking points, the lifeboat analogy falls apart when applied to any other kind of migration aside from the transnational migration it argues against.
 Take migration between U.S. states, for example.
 For most of U.S. history, the states have had open borders, allowing completely free movement between them.
-If the lifeboat analogy were a close description of reality, we should have seen many of these state capsize: not just 'an economic downturn', but a full-blown event of utter destruction, where the population of the state reached its 'tipping point', and suddenly everyone in the state becomes equally destitute.
+If the lifeboat analogy were a close description of reality, we should have seen many of these state capsize: not just 'an economic downturn', but a full-blown catastrophe of utter destruction, where the population of the state reached its 'tipping point', and suddenly everyone in the state becomes equally destitute.
 This doesn't happen.

 The same is true for migration between counties or cities.
-One could even defend a bold claim here: in the entire history of the U.S., from the hundreds of cities and counties that have existed, *not one* of them has ever 'capsized' in the way the lifeboat analogy suggests.
+One could even defend a bold claim here: in the entire history of the U.S., from the hundreds of cities and counties that have existed, *not one* of them has ever 'capsized' in the way the lifeboat metaphor suggests.
 Yes, some towns go bankrupt, and some indusries collapse, but not a single example here has all the traits that are vital to the lifeboat metaphor, namely:
  * The disaster is triggered strictly by overpopulation
  * The disaster is sudden.
  * The disaster results in the complete destitution of everyone in the city (the 'lifeboat').